cornishcoder1/pp5-frontend-the-winding-path/README.md

 - No results icon by <a href="https://www.flaticon.com/free-icon/no-results_6134051?term=no%20results&page=1&position=29&page=1&position=29&related_id=6134051&origin=tag" title="Freepik">Freepik</a> on <a href="https://www.flaticon.com/" title="Flaticon">Flaticon</a>

+- Peak/Hill image by <a href="https://unsplash.com/@nick_" title="Nicholas Beel"> Nicholas Beel</a> on <a href="https://unsplash.com/" title="Unsplash">Unsplash</a>

+- Whiskey image by <a href="https://unsplash.com/@disguise_truth" title="Anastasia Zhenina"> Anastasia Zhenina</a> on <a href="https://unsplash.com/" title="Unsplash">Unsplash</a>

+- Gallery post artwork by <a href="https://www.nickgerolemou.co.uk/" title="Nick Gerolemou"> Nick Gerolemou</a>

+- All other photographs on application at time of submission taken by Leah_Fisher_5P or supplied by other users.

 ***

 # Credits

 - Charlie_Alumni, Bim_Alumni and Lauren_Nicole for helping me install ESLint correctly.
+- Lauren_Nicole for the chats and support.
+Also for supplying her own React Front End PP5 for reference.
+- Alan at Tutor Support for helping me with final deployment.
+- The Slack Community for an invaluable archive of help!